topaz-gitadmin/Manual/docs/AddOns-Integration/Import-from-Excel/Manual.md

 sidebar_class_name: 'nav-det-level'
 ---

-# <span className="fusion5-text">Imports from Excel</span>
+# <span className="fusion5-text">Import from Excel</span>

-## **Overview Import from Excel functions**
+## **Overview**

 The Import from Excel extension enables import of data in Business Central using templates created in Microsoft Excel.
 This includes importing Master Data as well as Transactional Data, such as Sales Documents, Purchase Documents, and Journals.

-This extension supports both static and dynamic imports.
-It includes static imports with predefined file formats for Master Data and General Journals.
-For Journals and Purchase/Sales Documents, it also offers dynamic imports, allowing users to create custom templates based on their specific Excel formats.
+This extension supports both "static imports" with predefined file formats for Master Data and General Journals; and "dynamic imports" for Journals and Purchase/Sales Documents, allowing users to create custom templates based on their specific Excel formats.

-**Dynamic Imports:**
+## **Dynamic Imports**
 Users can create custom templates in Microsoft Excel based on file formats from external systems and specify how data should be managed during import.
 When defining dynamic import codes, column definitions can be directly imported from these templates, streamlining the setup process.
 Users can then map the column data to the relevant fields in Business Central documents or journals and set default values for any required information missing from the file.

 Templates can be set up to: